simomosi/dynamic-forms/README.md

 - [Contribute](#contribute)

 # Dynamic Forms
-DynamicForms is a javascript library that handles all the interaction with forms with dynamic content in an easy and fast way.
+DynamicForms is a javascript library that handles all the interaction in forms with dynamic content in an easy and fast way.

 ### Select with variable options